5 things that could be harming your relationships

 2) Explaining myself when I think I’ve been misunderstood

+This one seemed so counter-intuitive to me that it took a long time to grasp.
 I thought explaining would prevent conflict getting worse - if they understood what was intended, they wouldn’t be upset anymore.
 Right?

 3) Trying to cheer them up or make things better when they’re upset